-- 101. As described in section 2, the Code of Audit Practice frames a significant part of our wider scope responsibilities in terms of four audit dimensions: - financial sustainability - financial management - governance and transparency - value for money. - 102.
+- 91. As described in section 2, the Code of Audit Practice frames a significant part of our wider scope responsibilities in terms of four audit dimensions: - financial sustainability - financial management - governance and transparency - value for money. - 92.
 Our planned audit work against these four areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of the Council's key priorities and risks which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 103.
-The risk profile of public bodies for the 2020/21 audits is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic. - 104.
-In 2020/21, Audit Scotland has requested that external auditors focus on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of the impact of COVID-19.
-We will consider these risk areas in the context of our wider scope audit work
+Our initial assessment builds upon the understanding of the Council's key priorities and risks which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 93.

-- and include commentary in our annual audit report as appropriate. - 105.
 A Best Value review was undertaken on the City of Edinburgh Council in 2020.
 The Best Value Assurance Report (BVAR) includes recommendations to help the Council address the improvement areas identified during the audit.
-In 2020/21 we will follow up on the progress made by the Council in implementing the recommendations made in the BVAR. - 106.
+As part of our 2021/22 audit, we will continue to monitor progress made by the Council in implementing those recommendations. - 94.
 At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
 We have not, at this stage, identified any significant risks in relation to the other dimensions.
 Audit planning however is a continuous process and we will report any identified significant risks, as they relate to the four dimensions, in our annual audit report.
 Exhibit 5 summarises our audit work in respect of each dimension.